agnaite/stopwatch/README.md

-Make a stopwatch in React! ⏰
+Make a stopwatch in React workshop ⏰